grz0zrg/fsynth/documentation/mk/docs/audio_server.md

 The number associated to each files is the internal mapping attributed by the audio server, this is the index of the file which may be asked with some instrument type of parameters (such as granular or wavetable).
 Sometimes this number may be fractional thus the fractional value is also provided as a tooltip when the filename is hovered.

-Note : The audio server files manager need to run in order to use this feature.
-It is not provided as a pre packaged binary yet.
+**Note : The audio server files manager need to run in order to use this feature.
+It is available on the homepage.**

 ## Instruments type details